Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Microlensing Simulations

 Our Mock Roman survey uses the corresponding values from Table \ref{tab:Survey Parameters} to simulate the Mock Roman labeled fields in Figure \ref{fig:PopSyCLE fields}, which cover a subset of the projected Roman microlensing survey footprint.
 The values in this table match the ``Mock WFIRST" values from Lam\citeyear{Lam:2020}, which come from a combination of \citet{Penny:2019} and OGLE EWS values, and are described by Lam\citeyear{Lam:2020} as ``reasonable criteria expected for the mission".
 Each field is simulated three times, each with a different random seed, with all calculated quantities reported in this work using the average of all simulated results from that field.
 We assume constant stellar density over each simulated field whenever interpolating results.

-The Roman microlensing survey will be divided up into seasons throughout Roman operation (exact dates are not yet settled on), where expected Roman operation time is $\sim$5 years.
-Due to the microlensing survey seasons not being fully defined, we choose to spread the total microlensing survey over the estimated operation time, and to scale observing frequencies accordingly.
+The Roman microlensing survey will be divided up into seasons throughout Roman operation (exact dates are not yet confirmed), with an expected operational timeline of $\sim$5 years.
+Due to the microlensing survey seasons not being fully defined, we choose to spread the total microlensing survey over the estimated operational time, then scale observing frequency accordingly.
 Given the six planned seasons, each 72 days in length, with $\sim$96 observations each day, we estimate 41,472 observations total.
-Then, spreading the number of observations equally over a 5 year estimated telescope operation time works out to $\sim$23 observations per day.
+Then, spreading the number of observations equally over the 5 year estimated timeline works out to $\sim$23 observations per day.
 Because \texttt{PopSyCLE} cadence does not account for various time gaps, we evenly spread the observations over the telescope duration, ignoring daytime gaps and survey gaps.
 Because we do not expect any PBH events with $t_E < 10$ days, and we want to improve our computational feasibility, we choose to slow the cadence to 1 observation every 3 days.
 This enables us to stay within our computational boundaries, while still accurately representing the $t_E$ distribution peak for all other compact objects.

 Slowing the cadence this way can lead to underestimating the number of potentially detectable events, however, our choice of cadence should not affect the BH and PBH populations.
 Additionally, the actual Roman survey layout (i.e. seasons throughout telescope operation) will lead to event overestimation, as some events will fall entirely within observing gaps between seasons, or will be missed by only detecting one side of the light curve, etc. The actual Roman survey may be more sensitive to short duration events, but fail to detect a fraction of events with timescales that fall between seasons (which can be $>$ 200 days if seasons are evenly spaced out over operation), which are detected in our \texttt{PopSyCLE} simulations.
 We estimate these gross cadence and duration approximations to be sufficient for an order of magnitude estimate of the number of PBH microlensing events expected with Roman.